-Traffic Section is a component of Central Investigations/Special Operations directed by Commander Charles Bradley firstname.lastname@example.org.
-The Traffic Unit is responsible for a variety of specialized units and teams and falls under the control of Special Operations, commanded by Lieutenant Robert Stewart email@example.com.
+Traffic Section is a component of Central Investigations/Special Operations.
+The Traffic Unit is responsible for a variety of specialized units and teams and falls under the control of Special Operations, led by Lieutenant Dale Bryant (email@example.com).

-The Traffic Unit is led by Sergeant Mark Ochkie firstname.lastname@example.org and is comprised of a Traffic Enforcement Section responsible for Traffic Enforcement, Escorts, THI Traffic Homicide Investigation and a Support Section comprised of PSA Public Service Assistant and School Crossing Guards.
+The Traffic Unit is led by Sergeant Terry Shirley (firstname.lastname@example.org) and is comprised of a Traffic Enforcement Section responsible for Traffic Enforcement, Escorts, THI Traffic Homicide Investigation and a Support Section comprised of PSA Public Service Assistant and School Crossing Guards.
 The Traffic Unit has the additional responsibilities of DUI checkpoints, and Teen Driving.

 The Traffic Enforcement Section, sometimes called Traffic Motors is an enforcement and investigatory component to the Traffic Unit.
 The Traffic Enforcement Section is specialized and trained in Traffic Homicide Investigation (THI), Traffic Crash Reconstruction, DUI detection and apprehension.
 This section investigates the more serious crashes involving bodily injury or death, enforces the traffic laws of the State of Florida, patrols for impaired (DUI) drivers, provides traffic control and motorcycle escorts for special events, and analyzes and addresses the citizens traffic related concerns throughout St. Johns County.
 These dedicated deputies strive hard to be the best in their field and continuously train both in and out of the classroom to stay current on the most innovative crash investigation techniques and enforcement methods.